“A range of four models developed according to following concepts: aerodynamics, ventilation, lightness and emotion.”

 “It can be extremely debilitating and frightening, a wholly overwhelming phenomenon.”

-As the peloton swept round a left-hand band in the centre of Retford en route to Newark-on-Trent in the 2017 Tour of Britain, a flag-waving marshall could not prevent all of the riders from colliding with a poorly-placed parked car on exit.
+As the peloton swept round a left-hand bend in the centre of Retford en route to Newark-on-Trent in the 2017 Tour of Britain, a flag-waving marshall could not prevent all of the riders from colliding with a poorly-placed parked car on exit.
 Most of the BMC team went down, with Brent Bookwalter coming off worst – his head smashed the rear window of the car.

 The 34-year-old American, one of those who had just managed to avoid colliding with Skujins in California earlier in the season, got a sickening introduction to the world of concussion.
 Bookwalter was driven to Belgium to see Dr Stijn Quanten, an expert in the field.